KennethFam/My-Learning-Journey/C-Languages/C++.md

 - Using the automatic formatting feature is highly recommended to keep your code’s formatting style consistent.

 - New programmers often try to write an entire program all at once, and then get overwhelmed when it produces a lot of errors.
 A better strategy is to add one piece at a time, make sure it compiles, and test it.
 Then when you’re sure it’s working, move on to the next piece.

+- Your `main` function should return the value `0` if the program ran normally.
+It is best practice to explicitly return a value from `main`, both to show your intent, and for consistency with other functions (which will exhibit undefined behavior if a return value is not specified).

+- Make sure your functions with non-void return types return a value in all cases.
+Failure to return a value from a value-returning function will cause undefined behavior.

+- Follow DRY: “Don’t repeat yourself”.
+If you need to do something more than once, consider how to modify your code to remove as much redundancy as possible.
+Variables can be used to store the results of calculations that need to be used more than once (so we don’t have to repeat the calculation).
+Functions can be used to define a sequence of statements we want to execute more than once.
+And loops (which we’ll cover later on) can be used to execute a statement more than once.
+Like all best practices, DRY is meant to be a guideline, not an absolute.
+DRY can harm overall comprehension when code is broken into pieces that are too small.

 ## Extra Notes:
 - Big 3 for dynamic usage in classes are copy constructor, assignment operator, and destructor.
 If you need one, you need the rest.